-For eating cereal or in my coffee, I prefer to use the smaller honey crystals that are nearly in a powder form.
-To do this simply continue grinding after your honey begins to form smaller sized bits.
+For eating cereal or in my coffee, I prefer to use the smaller honey crystals that are nearly in powder form.
+To do this simply continue grinding after your honey begins to form smaller-sized bits.
 These stir right into my coffee or on top of my cereal without any effort.

 Dehydrating honey is a bit of an art.
 Always remember that the less honey that you dehydrate at one time the better.
 I always start with approximately one cup of honey at a time on the dehydrator tray.